Home - Side Dishes - Sweet Corn Salad, Italian Style (Fresh, Frozen or Canned)

 Instructions

 • Heat 2 tablespoons of the olive oil in a large skillet over medium-high heat.
-Add the onion.
+Add ½ cup chopped red onion.
 Cook and stir until softened, 2-3 minutes.

-• Stir in the corn and ½ teaspoon salt.
+• Stir in 1 pound corn kernels and ½ teaspoon salt.
 Turn the heat to medium-high and cook the corn about 5 minutes, or until some of the kernels begin to brown.
-Add the bell pepper, garlic, and red pepper and heat about 30 seconds to release the aroma of the garlic.
+Add 1 chopped red bell pepper, 1 finely chopped garlic clove, and ½ teaspoon crushed red pepper, stirring about 30 seconds to release the aroma of the garlic.

-• Take the pan off the heat and stir in the tomatoes, herbs, scallions, cheese, lemon juice and remaining 2 tablespoons olive oil.
+• Take the pan off the heat and stir in the 1 cup halved cherry tomatoes, ½ cup torn or roughly chopped fresh basil, cilantro or Italian parsley, 3 thinly sliced scallions, 2 tablespoons fresh lemon juice, ⅓ cup grated pecorino Romano cheese and remaining 2 tablespoons olive oil.
 Transfer the salad to a serving bowl.
 Serve warm or at room temperature.

 Karen’s Notes and Tips